 The mission of the Center for International Education is to promote intercultural communication and exchange, cross-cultural understanding, and transnational competence between the people of Albion College and the global community.
-The CIE coordinates more than 120 off-campus study, research and academic internship programs for Albion students.
-To see information about off-campus programs approved for Albion credit, please visit the Off-Campus Programs Web site.
+The CIE coordinates more than 120 off-campus study, research and academic internship programs in about 40 countries plus the U.S. To see information about off-campus programs approved for Albion credit, please visit the Off-Campus Programs website.

 Botswana—Students spend a semester at the University of Botswana in Gaborone, where they take an intensive course in Setswana, the language spoken by 75 percent of the people in the region.
 Additional courses include an elective in the social sciences or humanities, a course relative to the student's major, and an independent study project.
 Associated Colleges of the Midwest (ACM) coordinates this program.
 There is no language prerequisite.

 Cameroon—"Social Pluralism and Development," a School for International Training (SIT) program, offers intensive language study, field study, and courses in history, geography and politics.
 The semester-long program is offered in fall and spring and requires three semesters of college French and the ability to follow course work in French.
 Based in Yaoundé, Cameroon's political capital, the program also spends extensive time in other regions of Cameroon, including a two-week stay in the northern town of Ngaoundéré.
-Students live primarily in home stays.
+Students primarily live with local host families.